↑ Reading ↑

 The chapter on drums particularly drew my interest.
 A plucked string has overtones that are integral multiples of the base frequency.
 Not so drums.
 A circular drum has overtones that are 1.594 multiples of the base frequency; non-circular drums have overtones at other multiples.
 In the 1960s, a cottage industry arose after a mathematician asked if you could determine the shape of a drum from its acoustic spectrum.
 30 years later, a husband-wife team, with the help of a third mathematician, determined that drums of two different shapes could produce the same acoustic spectrum.
 (To simplify the math, drums shapes were polygons with right angles and straight sides.)
 This finding has importance beyond beating a drum.
 In any field involving the deduction of hidden properties from spectra (e.g., seismic waves in geology or scanning the human body), is it possible that two or more instances of a hidden property could produce that same spectrum?
 If so, which instance is the correct one being observed?

 At some point, I realized the book had moved into the field of chaos theory and I had somehow missed the distinction made between chaos and randomness.
-Figure 2 of "What is Chaos?" provides a useful table of differences between order, chaos, and randomness.
 Lesson for me: pay closer attention to what I'm reading.

 [Book cover]